mobidonia/whatsappfooddocs/docs/installation.md

 ---
-description: Learn how to install QR Menu Maker
+description: Learn how to install WhatsApp Food Ordering
 ---

 # Installation on Shared Hosting

 ## Requirements

-QR Menu Maker is a self-hosted web application written in PHP on top of the Laravel 5.8 framework.
-The followings are required to install QR Menu Maker:
+WhatsApp Food Ordering is a self-hosted web application written in PHP on top of the Laravel 8.0 framework.
+The followings are required to install WhatsApp Food Ordering:

 * PHP Version: 7.4 or 8.0
 * MySQL Version: &gt;= 5.x